sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

     <!-- border -->![017](images/017.png)

-    So far you read Excel Cell B1 and saved the result in a variable called `supplierName`.
+    So far, you read Excel Cell B1 and saved the result in a variable called `supplierName`.

     <!-- border -->![018](images/018.png)